 Eni SpA (E) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from Eni SpA as it approaches its next earnings release.
+Eni SpA will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Eni SpA to post earnings of $2.16 per share.
 This would mark year-over-year growth of 132.26%.

-Investors should also note any recent changes to analyst estimates for Eni SpA.
+Investors might also notice recent changes to analyst estimates for Eni SpA.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.77% lower.
-Eni SpA is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.37% higher within the past month.
+Eni SpA is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note Eni SpA's current valuation metrics, including its Forward P/E ratio of 2.78.
-For comparison, its industry has an average Forward P/E of 4.04, which means Eni SpA is trading at a discount to the group.
+Valuation is also important, so investors should note that Eni SpA has a Forward P/E ratio of 2.54 right now.
+For comparison, its industry has an average Forward P/E of 3.8, which means Eni SpA is trading at a discount to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.